SharifShaik173/restaurant-billing-system/README.md

 - Not intended for production use

 ## ◈ Status
-its a Beginner learning project · Not for production use
+ Beginner learning project · Not for production use